ekline-io/test-llms-for-compliance/README.md

 ## Steps to run the service
 1. Clone the repository
+2. Set the configurations in configurations.py, update azure key and deplyoment url.

 #### Docker run
 2. Run the following command to build the docker image